baig/rust-dialect/README.md

 Haskell-style Dialect of Rust [Working Draft]
 ================================================================================
-Bringing the terseness of Haskell to Rust.
+This dialect is just an alternate syntax for Rust in order to bring the terseness of Haskell to the Rust land.
-The purpose is to recude the number of characters as much as possible.
+The purpose is to reduce the number of characters to be typed as well as enhance the legibility of the code.

-Some Symbol Shortcuts
+Some Symbols
 --------------------------------------------------------------------------------
 *   `^` extern
 *   `@` crate
+*   `#` mut
 *   `+` public
 *   `-` private
 *   `#` protected
 *   `->` as
+*   `=>` where

 Modules
 --------------------------------------------------------------------------------